Residence Agreement Policies and Procedures

 Reassignments During the Summer

 Students assigned to Stanford Student Housing for summer quarter are not eligible to apply for reassignment.

 Requests to Change Rooms within the Same Residence

-Reassignments made for special circumstances, such as a Residence Dean’s request, a request from the Office of Accessible Education, a move due to an upcoming construction project, or serious facility-related problems that cannot be rectified quickly, are given highest priority.
+Reassignments made for special circumstances, such as a request from the Office of Accessible Education, a move due to an upcoming construction project, or serious facility-related problems that cannot be rectified quickly, are given highest priority.

 The university reserves the right to reassign you to another room or residence at any time during the term of this agreement for any reason.
+Because appropriate housing will be provided, rent rebates are not offered to students who must temporarily or permanently relocate to other housing assignments.
 In particular, you may be required to move:

 - If the space to which you have been assigned is required for a student with a disability

 - To consolidate spaces to allow the gender conversion of a room as required to meet the undergraduate or graduate housing guarantee

 - To make your room available for renovation or during a maintenance emergency